deckhouse/deckhouse/modules/021-cni-cilium/docs/README.md

 ## A note about disabling the kube-proxy module

-Cilium completely replaces the functionality of the kube-proxy module, so it is automatically turned off when cni-cilium module is enabled.
+Cilium has the same functionality as the `kube-proxy` module, so the latter is automatically disabled when the `cni-cilium` module is enabled.